-In contrast, however, I would draw members' attention to paragraphs 3.6 and 3.7 of that report, where the latter acknowledges that the policies in the new Island Plan enable "inappropriate development within the BUA (to be) resisted" and "serve to provide the Committee with an effective armoury and a great degree of control to bring this about".
+In contrast, however, I draw attention to paragraphs 3.6 and 3.7 of that report, where the latter acknowledges that the policies in the new Island Plan enable "inappropriate development within the BUA (to be) resisted" and "serve to provide the Committee with an effective armoury and a great degree of control to bring this about".

-Finally, there was an inference on page 18 of P.33/2005 that Deputy H. Baudains and myself waited until the las minute before acting: "Matter raised by Deputies Baudains in States on 2 July- 9 weeks after lodging; 1 wee before debate".
+Finally, it has been inferred that Deputy H. Baudains and myself waited until the last minute before acting "Matter raised by Deputies Baudains in States on 2 July-9 weeks after lodging; 1 week before debate.

 I had asked, and been waiting for, a map clearly identifying Zone boundaries ever since lodging, as I was anxious another Field 126 mistake should not be made.

-This material, albeit inadequate, was finally delivered by hanc only a matter of days before the Island Plan debate, so, therefore, the delay was entirely attributable to the Planning Committee/Department and not to any tardiness on our part.
+This material, albeit inadequate, was finally delivered by hand only a matter of days before the Island Plan debate, so, therefore, the delay was entirely attributable to the Planning Committee/Department and not to any tardiness on our part.